Bethan Davies

 Bethan Davies (born 7 November 1990) is a British racewalker who competes in the 20 kilometres walk event.
 She was the bronze medallist at the 2018 Commonwealth Games and has represented her country at the World Championships in Athletics and IAAF World Race Walking Team Championships.
 She holds the indoor British record in the 3000 metres walk (12:44.99 minutes) and the Commonwealth record for the indoor 5000 metres walk (21:25.37 minutes).

+Career

 Born in Cardiff, she studied neuroscience at the University of Leeds and ran cross country for the varsity team.
 She began racewalking after filling in for her team in the event and had the opportunity to compete against elite walker Johanna Jackson.
 She began training and learning the sport under coach Andi Drake.